JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.3/1.3.2/images/Form.JPG" height="400">

 ## Reports
-a compact way to print a queury
+A compact way to print a query, shows data in an orginsed and presentable way.
+The image is a report made from the a query from the *Students* database

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.3/1.3.2/images/Report.JPG" height="400">